-Historic Preservation provides for partnerships with business and property owners.
-The Façade Grant Program provides funds to repair the facades of buildings in the downtown business district.
-Since the inception of the current Façade Grant program which started in 2002, over \$13 million dollars of historic building renovations have been completed in the downtown historic district while spending less than \$400,000 of Community Development Block funds.
-During this Caper period Façade Grant assistance was provided for two downtown businesses.
+Historic Preservation provides for partnerships with businesses and property owners.
+The Façade Grant Program allots funds to repair the facades of buildings in the downtown business district.
+Since the inception of the current Façade Grant program (which started in 2002), over \$13 million dollars of historic building renovations have been completed in the downtown historic district while spending less than \$400,000 dollars of CDBG funds.
+During this CAPER period, façade grant assistance was provided for five (5) downtown businesses.

-Housing Repairs were accomplished with funding from Community Development Block Grant funds.
-A total of six owner-occupied houses were rehabilitated for LMI occupants during the fiscal year of April 1, 2016 through March 31, 2017.
-Under the housing repair line item, the City used funds to pay inspectors for lead based paint work and the construction advisor for work write-ups, inspections and bid preparation.
-Each unit is inspected prior to construction, and again after construction is completed for clearance of Lead-Based Paint.
+Housing Repairs were accomplished with funding from CDBG.
+A total of six (6) owner-occupied homes were rehabilitated using CDBG funds for LMI occupants during the fiscal year of April 1, 2022, through March 31, 2023.
+Under the housing repair line item, the City used funds to pay inspectors for lead-based paintwork and the construction advisor for work write-ups, inspections, and bid preparation.
+Each unit is inspected prior to construction, and again after construction is completed for clearance of lead-based paint.